-- Submit an Application for Graduate Study with the non-refundable application fee, including a satisfactory essay on why you want to pursue graduate study in the SLM profession; - Submit an official transcript of bachelor's degree (minimum 3.00 GPA\) from an accredited institution; - Submit three McDaniel College reference forms completed by your school principal, supervisor, or other school employees who can address your ability to (a) pursue graduate study, (b) teach, and (c) use technology; - Submit Praxis I test scores that meet MSDE minimum score requirements or satisfactory scores from the MAT or GRE; and - Develop a program plan in consultation with the SLM program coordinator. - \Students not meeting this criterion may be admitted to the program on a conditional basis.
-Matriculation status will be reviewed after the student has completed nine credits in the program.
+- Submit an Application for Graduate Study with the non-refundable application fee, including a satisfactory essay on why you want to pursue graduate study in the SLM profession; - Submit an official transcript of a bachelor's degree from an accredited institution with a minimum 3.00 GPA; - Submit three McDaniel College reference forms with checklists linked to the Professional Unit's Conceptual Framework, completed by your school principal, supervisor, or other school employees.
+Reference forms are available from the Graduate office: - Submit Praxis I test scores that meet MSDE minimum score requirements along with a copy of the initial teaching certificate; - Develop a program plan in consultation with the SLM program coordinator.
+Matriculation Candidates must:

-Candidates must:

-- meet all requirements for pre-matriculation; - complete SLM 503, SLM 521, and SLM 505, with a 3.00 GPA or better;

-- complete one course taught by the SLM program coordinator; and - complete the matriculation self-assessment checklist and submit it to the SLM program coordinator.
+- Meet all requirements for pre-matriculation; - Complete SLM 503, SLM 521, and SLM 505, with a 3.00 GPA or better; - Complete one face-to-face course taught by the SLM program coordinator; - Complete the matriculation self-assessment checklist and submit it to the SLM program coordinator.